Trick or Treating

 OFFICIAL Trick-Or-Treating Times For Louisville Area

-As far as we know, trick or treating for the Louisville area will be on Halloween.
-It is recommended to finish trick or treating before it gets dark (about 8PM).
+Trick or treating for the Louisville area will be on Halloween.
+It is recommended to finish trick or treating before it gets dark to make sure kids are safely indoorss.

 Great Places To Trick-or-Treat